a-reda/powerenjoy-se2/DD/Design_document.md

 The figure above describes the high level components and their interaction.
 It is based on the application architecture presented in the RASD Document // TODO Add section //.
 The REST Server is the main component in our application as it is the central point between the GUI (Web and mobile), the database and the cars.
 It holds the business logic of our system.
 This component will be detailed in a lower level in the following section.

 \pagebreak
+### 3.component view

+NotificationHlper : Manage notifications, noticing the user that they are already close to the car.

+Ride Controller : manage rides,

+Reservation Controller : manage reservation,

+Bill Controller : manage payment method and bills,

+Economic Controller : manage money saving request,

+Car Controller : manage the status and availability of cars,

+Router : route the request to related controller,

+Clients : mobile application based on Android and web application (browser),

 ### 4. Deploying view